"I hugged the man who murdered my father."Wednesday 21st October 2020

-After she overheard the page her mother and her friends were going to, she decided she’d look when you got a chance.
-That chance happened to be the next week, when her mother went out shopping, and she saw a traumatising photograph of her father’s burnt body, clutching the steering wheel of a car.
+After she overheard the page her mother and her friends were going to she decided she’d look when she got the chance.
+That chance happened to be the following week, when her mother went out shopping and she saw a traumatising photograph of her father’s burnt body, clutching the steering wheel of a car.

 "In my mind, immediately I connected the fact that this was my father, this was how he died and he [Eugene de Kock] is the person who did it.
 And because I knew what I did was wrong, that I wasn't allowed to open that book, I held it within myself."